English 120 Communication Skills: Writing

 If it's a book or article, is the author reputable?
 Does the reference have a bibliography?Is the information still valid today?

 A - Accuracy:

-- Do you see errors on the page (spelling, grammar, facts)?
-Errors like these not only indicate a lack of quality control (including a lack of peer-review) but can produce inaccuracies in the information.
+Do you see errors on the page (spelling, grammar, facts)?
+Errors like these not only indicate a lack of quality control, but can actually produce inaccuracies in information.

 R - Reliability:

 Is the source objective or does it advocate a certain point of view?
 Use objective sources first, but consider using those advocating different points of view as well.

 Is the information free of advertising or clearly separated from it?

 Are there dates for when it was written or when it was last revised?

 Do any statistics, graphs, or charts clearly state when the data was collected?

 Is the information based on primary or secondary sources?